devdinc/skripts/README.md

 If you encounter errors such as `Can't understand this expression`, the issue is most likely related to load order.

 Skript loads files alphabetically, with folders being prioritized.
-To control load order, prefix the used Skript with a folder name or a character such as `0_` or `!`
+To control load order, prefix the Skript file with a folder or a character such as `0_` or `!`
-(e.g !testframework.sk)
+(e.g., `!testframework.sk`)